-Attach reinforcement, such as wire mesh or rebar, over the base at about 2 inches below the level of the top surface.
+For a new pour, attach reinforcement, such as wire mesh or rebar, over the base at the required level below the top surface.
 You must use "chairs" or other appropriate objects to raise the wire mesh to the correct level.
 The ProMelt Mat/Cable will be attached to this reinforcement later.
 It is very important for the cable to be completely embedded in concrete.